One month in, Task Force is impacting crime. And straining the local justice system

 Topics

-Memphis Safe Task Force crime Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+Memphis Safe Task Force crime Subscriber OnlyThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.